VienDinhCom/practice-makes-perfect/freecodecamp-data-visualization/README.md

 You know, I’ve worked with Chart.js and React Charts before—they’re high-level and easy to use.
 But this time, it was different.

 I built bar charts, scatterplots, heat maps—each one telling a unique story.
 D3.js wasn’t just a tool; it was a challenge.
-I wrestled with axes, scales, legends—figured out tooltips, data fetching, transformations.
+I wrestled with svg, axes, scales, legends—figured out tooltips, data fetching, transformations.

 And in the end?
-I wrapped it all in TypeScript, powered by Vite, and built real projects.
+I wrapped it all in TypeScript, powered by Vite, and built certification projects.

 It wasn’t easy.
 But now, I don’t just use charts—I understand them.
 And that changes everything.